David-Seis/SecureYourAzureData/SQLSecurity/Security Checklist Template.md

 In <a href="https://github.com/David-Seis/SecureYourAzureData" target="_blank">the SQL Server Security Ground to Cloud workshop</a> you'll cover the basics of securing SQL Server installations and databases, from on-premises systems to Microsoft Azure deployments.
 After completing that workshop, you will know the basics of securing your system along with the other teams in your organization.
 This checklist should be used as a *guide* to form the basis of your own security posture, after you have completed the workshop and fully understand each section's implementation.

-This checklist covers both the Microsoft Azure SQL DB platform as well as physical installations of SQL Server on bare-metal or Virtual Machine Environments.
-SQL Server Installations are the responsibility of the data professional and their larger security team, and Microsoft Azure SQL DB security is a shared responsibility between Microsoft and your organization.
+This checklist covers both the Microsoft Azure SQL Database platform as well as physical installations of SQL Server on bare-metal or Virtual Machine Environments.
+SQL Server Installations are the responsibility of the data professional and their larger security team, and Microsoft Azure SQL Database security is a shared responsibility between Microsoft and your organization.
 A more <a href="https://docs.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility" target="_blank">complete description of these responsibilities is here.</a>

 Some of these items are checked on installation or initial configuration, others are periodic tasks based on your organization's requirements and the general use of your installation.
 You should augment the steps in this guide to fit your organization and installations.
 You should review this checklist periodically to ensure compliance and to update the teams in your organization for changes or additions.